1979 Salvadoran coup d'état: Aftermath

 On the day of the coup, the JRG called for human rights to be respected, the release of political prisoners, agrarian reform, and economic and social change.
 It also promised to "establish the bases and environments appropriate for the establishment of a real and dynamic democracy" that would allow for "free elections in which the will of all Salvadorans will be reflected".
 It warned left- and right-wing extremists to "cease their violent attitude" because they would be able to "participate peacefully in the democratic process of the country".
-That same day, the members of the ERP and LP-28 called for an uprising in the city of Mejicanos and caused disorder in the streets.
+That same day, members of the ERP and LP-28 called for disorder in the streets and occupied the cities of Ciudad Delgado, Cuscatancingo, and Mejicanos.
 LP-28 described the coup as a "fascist self-coup". Óscar Romero, the archbishop of San Salvador, called on the country to maintain cohesion.
+TASS, the official news agency of the Soviet Union, welcomed the coup and criticized Carlos Humberto Romero for imposing "a bloody terror" ("un sangriento terror") in El Salvador.

-In "Proclamation of the Armed Forces" ("Proclama de la Fuerza Armanda"), Majano and Gutiérrez justified the coup on the basis that the armed forces had a "right to insurrection".
-They asserted that the coup was necessary as Romero's government violated the human rights of "the conglomerate", allowed and tolerated corruption, created a "true social and economic disaster", and brought El Salvador and the armed forces into "profound disrepute".
+In a document titled "Proclamation of the Armed Forces" ("Proclama de la Fuerza Armada"), Majano and Gutiérrez justified the coup on the basis that the armed forces had a "right to insurrection".
+They asserted the coup was necessary as Romero's government violated the human rights of "the conglomerate" (the people), allowed and tolerated corruption, created a "true social and economic disaster", and brought El Salvador and the armed forces into "profound disrepute".
 The JRG appointed a cabinet consisting of military officers, Christian democrats, social democrats, and even some members from the Nationalist Democratic Union (UDN), a front of the Communist Party of El Salvador (PCES).

-Although the JRG promised to implement various reforms, Gutiérrez and Vides wanted to establish stability before doing so, while Majano wanted to start implementing reforms as soon as possible.
+Although the JRG promised to implement reforms, Gutiérrez and Vides wanted to establish stability before doing so, and Majano wanted to start implementing reforms as soon as possible.
 On 3 January 1980, almost all cabinet members and the junta's three civilians resigned due to disagreements on how to implement the reforms.
-A second junta and later third junta were later established.
+A second junta and later a third junta were established in 1980.
 Throughout its existence, the JRG failed to implement many promised reforms.
 No arrests were made regarding human rights abuses committed during Romero's government, although it did abolish the paramilitary Nationalist Democratic Organization (ORDEN).
-It attempted to implement agrarian reforms in 1980, but by 1983, the reforms were abandoned due to opposition from military officers affiliated with the far-right Nationalist Republican Alliance (ARENA).
-The JRG did hold a promised presidential election in 1982, although it was indirect. Álvaro Magaña of the Democratic Action Party (AD) won and he became the country's provisional president on 2 May 1982.
-Magaña was El Salvador's first civilian president in over fifty years.
+The JRG attempted to implement agrarian reforms in 1980, but by 1983, the reforms were abandoned due to opposition from military officers affiliated with the far-right Nationalist Republican Alliance (ARENA).
+The JRG did hold a promised presidential election in 1982, although it was indirect. Álvaro Magaña of the Democratic Action Party (AD) won, and he became the country's provisional president on 2 May 1982.
+Magaña was El Salvador's first civilian president in over fifty years, with the sole exception of Rodolfo Cordón who was provisional president for a few months in 1962 during the transition to PCN rule.